Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 #### Related problem: Availability/Visibility of constructor parameters

 The K1 implementation considers primary constructor parameters as unavailable in class bodies.
-In K2, such parameters are available in all the nested scopes, even in scope of nested classes.
+In K2, such parameters are available in all the nested scopes, even in scopes of nested classes.

 ```kotlin
 class A(a: Int) {